nuthanc/faang/approach.md

 ### Sudoku Solver

-* Add numbers from 1 to 8 using a loop
+* Add numbers from 1 to 9 using a loop
 * Decide whether to recurse further based on row set, column set and box set
 * Remove that number

+### Palindrome Partitioning

+* 2 Pointers, 1 starting pointer(argument in Recursive function) and another ending pointer(as loop within the Recursive function)
+* Add partialSplits and decide whether it is a Palindrome and Recurse further based on this decision
+* Remove the partialSplits

 ### N-Queens